 Sparks of Artificial General Intelligence: Early experiments with GPT-4

-Jan.
-16th Lecture 3: Basics of Linguistics Universal Stanford Dependencies: A cross-linguistic typology
+Sept.
+12th Lecture 2: Basics of Linguistics and Word Representation Universal Stanford Dependencies: A cross-linguistic typology

 Insights between NLP and Linguistics